zoharsan/snowtire/README.md

  ...load SnowSQL client version 1.2.9
 ...
 ```
-This is caused to Windows CRLF line ending special characters added to the deploy_snowflake.sh script causing the script to fail in the Linux Ubuntu container.
+This is caused by Windows CRLF line ending special characters added to the deploy_snowflake.sh script causing the script to fail in the Linux Ubuntu container.
 Edit the deploy_snowflake.sh with an Editor like Notepad++ to convert CRLF to LF line endings, save and rerun the script.

 ---